apify/crawlee/README.md

 Each actor run is associated with a **default dataset**, which is created exclusively for the actor run.
 Typically it is used to store crawling results specific for the actor run.
 Its usage is optional.

-In Apify SDK, the dataset is represented by the [Dataset](https://www.apify.com/docs/sdk/apify-runtime-js/latest#Dataset) class.
+In the Apify SDK, the dataset is represented by the [Dataset](https://www.apify.com/docs/sdk/apify-runtime-js/latest#Dataset) class.
 In order to simplify writes to the default dataset, the SDK also provides the
 <a href="https://www.apify.com/docs/sdk/apify-runtime-js/latest#module-Apify-pushData"><code>Apify.pushData()</code></a> function.